Go Back To Trail Finder

 Development and future of the rail trail

-The rail trail will be around 34 km long when it is finished.
+The rail trail will be around 34km when finished.
 Stage One, from Balkins Rd on the outskirts of Hamilton to Bochara Railway Station was developed in 2013 following a grant from the Southern Grampians Shire and the Wannon Conservation Society.
 There are currently a number of gates to close along the way, but the Committee of Management is working on a project to reconfigure problem crossings.

-The missing link in the trail features the Wannon River railway bridge, which will require further investment to bring up to a standard for safe carrying riders and pedestrians.
-For now, there is a temporary trail connecting existing the sections of rail trail.
+The permanent replacement for the 2km section featuring the unrepairable Wannon River Rail Bridge, will require further investment to build a parallel bridge suitable for carrying riders and pedestrians.
+For now, there is a temporary trail connecting the existing sections of rail trail.

-The Committee of Management regularly slashes the trail to keep weeds under control and with the help of locals and organisations has planted many trees over the past 20 years.
+The committee of management regularly slash the trail to keep weeds under control and, with the help of volunteers and organisations, has planted many trees over the past 20 years.

-Rail Trails Australia has written to Southern Grampians Shire asking it support the trail by improvements such as signs on main roads, carparks at trailheads and a maintenance budget to support the Committee of Management.
+Rail Trails Australia has written to Southern Grampians Shire asking it to support the trail by improvements such as signs on main roads, carparks at trailheads and a maintenance budget to support the committee.

 Railway history

-The line opened in 1888, initially with two trains a day carrying wool, skins, butter and passengers.
-Stations were at Bochara, Wannon, Hilgay (later Parkwood) and Coleraine.
+This branch line opened in 1888, initially with two trains a day carrying wool, skins, butter and passengers.
+Stations were at Bochara, Wannon, Gritjurk (later Parkwood) and Coleraine.

-The main reason for its construction was to bring more railway traffic to Hamilton, where it deviated off the main line.
-It has been said Hamiltonians were bitter about the Casterton line and that its junction faced south toward Portland so that a southbound train to Casterton would have to turn at Branxholme.
-This junction began as a simple one with one line branching off, but later grew with the opening of the Warrnambool line in 1890 and then the Locomotive Depot in 1929.
-In 1961 Hamilton Saleyards also received a siding.
+The main reason for its construction was to bring more railway traffic through Hamilton.
+This junction began as a simple one, with one line branching off, but grew with the opening of the Warrnambool line in 1890 and then the Locomotive Depot in 1929.
+In 1961, the Hamilton Saleyards also received a siding.

 Mixed passenger-goods trains to Coleraine ceased in 1952 and the line closed in 1977.